nelson-lang/nelson-gitbook/markdown/en/qml_engine/README.md

 # QML engine

-QML engine
+The QML Engine module allows Nelson programs to display, manipulate, and interact with graphical content using Qt's QML framework.

-## Description
+It provides functions to manage QML components, access Qt objects, and integrate JavaScript and QML logic.

-The QML engine enables nelson programs to display and manipulate graphical content using Qt's QML framework.
+## Functions

 - [QObject_classname](QObject_classname.md) - Returns class name of an QObject handle.
 - [QObject_findchildren](QObject_findchildren.md) - Returns all children of this object with the given name.